Iam-whizzy/diabetes_predictor/README.md

 It integrates

-- ML : Tensorflow, Linear Regression, Supervised Learning
+- ML : Gradient Boosting Classifier, Sklearn
 - Pandas
-- Python
+- Python Flask
 - Flutter

 The Data: Trained on dataset from Pima indians obtained from kaggle (Search on Kaggle: Pima Indians Diabetes Database